-Leveling the Playing Field: The Business Impact of Nigeria’s Tax Overhaul
+The Business Impact of Nigeria’s Tax Overhaul

 Broadening the Tax Base and Enhancing Equity

 The reform introduces a progressive shift in corporate and individual taxation.
-For small companies (defined as entities with an annual turnover not exceeding ₦100 million and total fixed assets below ₦250 million), the Acts provide a significant relief, including exemption from Companies Income Tax, Capital Gains Tax, and the newly created Development Levy.
-This exemption not only reduces administrative burdens on micro and small businesses but encourages formalization within the informal sector.
-It is expected that this move would unlock the economic potential of Nigeria’s SMEs, contributing positively to employment and overall economic growth.
-However, for larger companies and multinationals, the Acts impose more stringent obligations.
-A Minimum Effective Tax Rate of 15% has been instituted for companies with turnover exceeding ₦50 billion or that belongs to multinational groups with global revenue above €750 million.
+Small companies are granted significant relief, including exemptions from Companies Income Tax, Capital Gains Tax, and the newly created Development Levy.
+Small companies are defined as entities with an annual turnover not exceeding ₦100 million and total fixed assets below ₦250 million.
+This exemption not only reduces administrative burdens on micro and small businesses but also encourages formalization within the informal sector.
+It is expected that this move will unlock the economic potential of Nigeria’s SMEs, contributing positively to employment and overall economic growth.

 Personal Income Tax to Reflect Equitable Structure